devonihah/Operating-Systems/12-lab-proxy-iomultiplex/README.md

        more data ready to be read; you will continue reading from the socket when you are notified by epoll that there is more data to be read.
      - If `errno` is anything else, this is an error.
-Print out the error with `perror()`, free the memory associated with the current `struct request_info *`, and close the client-to-proxy socket.
+Print out the error with `perror()`, close the client-to-proxy socket, and free the memory associated with the current `struct request_info *`.
 Closing the socket automatically unregisters it from any associations with the epoll instance.

    - At this point, you can return from the function.
 There is no more that can be done with the current HTTP request at this time.  `epoll_wait()`